CPequeno/Time-Series/Ergodicity.md

 ```

 As it can be checked, the $DW \approx 1 < 2$, which implies positive autocorrelation (by construction, the existence of autocorrelation in an AR or a random walk was something to expect).
 Also, the null is rejected with higher probability for the random walk process than for the AR(1).
 However, for the random walk the test is not reliable because the process is not stationary.
 The growing variance of the sample mean in the random walk reduces the test's ability to detect whether the true mean is 0 or not.
 Even if the true mean is different from zero, as indeed is the case, the test may still fail to reject the null hypothesis due to this increasing variance.
 In contrast, the number of rejections for the AR process is close to the nominal significance level, owing to the stationarity of the process and the assumption of normally distributed errors with a mean of zero.

+Then, likely non-existent reader, could you ask: why did you include an inappropriate test in your code?'
+The reason is simple: I believe it is important to understand the limitations of these test statistics.